-In short, the new ULEZ policy means owners of older, more polluting vehicles will be charged additional costs upon entry to certain parts of the city centre.
+In short, the ULEZ policy means owners of older, more polluting vehicles are now charged additional costs upon entry to certain parts of the city centre.

 Road signs situated alongside existing congestion charge notices clearly indicate the start of the ULEZ regulations and are featured at every entry point along its boundary, ensuring minimal confusion upon admission.

-All cars, motorbikes, vans, buses, coaches and lorries will be affected by the new rules, however charges will only apply to models that don't meet specific emissions standards.
+All cars, motorbikes, vans, buses, coaches and lorries are affected by the new ULEZ rules, however charges will only apply to models that don't meet specific emissions standards.

-All petrol vehicles must meet Euro 4 standards.
-This standard became mandatory for all cars produced after January 2006, meaning the majority of vehicles on our road meet this.
-Though it does mean, if you're a proud owner of an old-school Mazda MX-5, we've got some bad news for you…
+The official TFL guidelines are that all petrol vehicles must meet Euro 4 standards.
+This standard became mandatory for all cars produced after January 2006, meaning the majority of vehicles on our road meet it.
+Though it does mean that if you're a proud owner of an old-school Mazda MX-5, we've got some bad news for you…

 Contrastingly, diesel models must comply with Euro 6 - another standard that has become mandatory, but only since September 2015.
 These improvements therefore mean all Euro 0-3 petrols and 0-5 diesels will now need to pay the charge.

-Despite these rules, if you're an owner of a vehicle deemed historic by the government (40 years+), yours may be exempt from ULEZ payment, but will still need to pay congestion charges if passing the margins.
+Despite these rules, if you're an owner of a vehicle deemed historic by the government (40 years+), yours may be exempt from ULEZ payment.
+However, you’ll still need to pay congestion charges, if passing the margins.

 How much will it cost me?

-Your charges will vary depending on your mode of transport and its categorical weight.
+The charges vary depending on your mode of transport and its categorical weight.

-Any ULEZ charge is in addition to the current £11.50 congestion charge also, meaning fees can quickly add up – especially as the zone operates 24/7.
+Any ULEZ charge is in addition to the current £11.50 congestion charge, meaning fees can quickly add up – especially as the zone operates 24/7.
 Subsequently, this means if you drive in the ULEZ area across two days, you will need to pay twice.